 Structural changes—policies, programs, schedules, and procedures—will only take a school so far.
 Achieving sustainable school improvement and increased learning for all requires educators to address long-held beliefs, habits, and expectations.
 Only after honestly and openly examining a school’s current reality can staff begin creating a positive school culture and climate and making improvements for students, the community, and themselves.

-During this two-day school-improvement conference, leading researchers and master practitioners will share professional development and educational leadership strategies for teachers through practical advice and lessons learned from their own experiences.
+During this three-day school-improvement conference, leading researchers and master practitioners will share professional development and educational leadership strategies for teachers through practical advice and lessons learned from their own experiences.

 - Examine the roles of equity and mindset in a healthy school culture

 - Acquire practical strategies for improving inclusion for traditionally marginalized students (i.e., race, language, culture, disability, and poverty)

 - Understand the role of teacher leadership in improving school climate and culture

 - Learn how to create a positive environment and shared commitment in turnaround schools

 - Explore the connection between a positive school culture and vital changes in teacher education and practice

 - Investigate the principal as a moral leader and protector of culture

 - Gain strategies for the development and maintenance of culture in a high-performing school